numpy/numpy/doc/source/user/numpy-for-matlab-users.rst

        is access to Python libraries including: `SciPy
        <https://www.scipy.org/>`_, `Matplotlib <https://matplotlib.org/>`_,
        `Pandas <https://pandas.pydata.org/>`_, `OpenCV <https://opencv.org/>`_,
        and more.
-In addition to Python-specific packages, much `scientific computing software
+In addition, Python is often `embedded as a scripting language
        <https://en.wikipedia.org/wiki/List_of_Python_software#Embedded_as_a_scripting_language>`_
-       use Python as a scripting language.
+       in other software, allowing NumPy to be used there too.

    * - In MATLAB, arrays have pass-by-value semantics, with a lazy copy-on-write scheme to prevent creating copies until they